wilhelmr/asnames/README.md

 This script restores the old behaviour as it follows the references to organisation objects and from those extracts the AS holders' organisation names.

+Usage: asnames.py [-s] [-o outputfile]

+Default output is to a file named 'asn.txt' in the working directory.
+With the -s (store) option the original records from cidr-report's asn.txt are stored in <outputfile>.orig